abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 We saw how picking a different selection of laws gives rise to different types of monoid.
 But what monoids would we get if we pick no laws at all?
 These monoids (we get a different one depending on the set we picked) are called a *free monoids* (the word "free" is used in the sense that once you have the set, you can upgrade it to a monoid for free (i.e. without having to define anything else).

 If you revisit the previous section you will notice that we already saw one such monoid.
-The free monoid with just one generator is isomorphic to the monoid of integers.
+The free monoid with just one generator is isomorphic to the monoid of natural numbers.

 ![The free monoid with one generator](../03_monoid/infinite_cyclic_presentation_elements.svg)